Bluey (TV series): Themes

 The series advocates the importance of play throughout childhood.
 Bluey and Bingo are the vehicle used to display this theme; the episode "Trampoline" features Bandit imploring Bluey to continue creating new games to play.
 The siblings engage in imaginative play during "mundane" activities such as visiting the doctor or going to the supermarket.
 The parents are shown to engage in the play with their children.
-Bluey and Bingo also engage in imaginative play with their friends; learning lessons such as the importance of following the rules.
+Bluey and Bingo also engage in imaginative play with their friends, learning lessons such as the importance of following the rules.
 The characters also learn lessons such as the influence of technology, the economy and personal finance through their gameplay.
 Pearson has stated that the characters experience emotions such as jealousy and regret through their gameplay.
 He commented that, while there is no antagonist in the series, these emotions form the central conflicts of the program.

 The character of Jack is shown to have attention deficit issues; he states that he "can't sit still or remember anything".
 Upon the online character announcement, parents praised the representation of children with attention deficit issues.
 Dougie was introduced as a profoundly deaf character who uses Auslan to communicate with his mother in the episode "Turtleboy"; the character is shown signing but it is not the focus of the episode's story.
 Consultants were involved to authentically animate the Auslan signs, and viewers praised the representation.
 The episode "Onesies" alludes to the fact that Chilli's sister Brandy cannot have children, addressing the topic of fertility without specifically labelling the reason why.
 It was also reported that "The Show" subtly approaches pregnancy loss.

 Episodes

 The first series premiered in Australia on ABC Kids on 1 October 2018, with 26 episodes airing daily throughout October.
 The following 25 episodes of the series began airing on 1 April 2019.
 The final episode of the first series, a Christmas special, aired on 12 December 2019.
 It was reported in March 2019 that production had begun on a second series of 52 episodes; the order was officially announced in May.
 The second series premiered on 17 March 2020, with the first 26 episodes airing daily, through April.
 The remaining episodes began airing on 25 October 2020, and were followed by a Christmas special which aired on 1 December 2020, and an Easter special airing on 4 April 2021.
 Preliminary discussions for the third series had begun by April 2020; the series order was made official in October.
 The third series began airing on 5 September 2021 with a Father's Day-themed special, followed by further episode blocks from 22 November 2021, and 13 June 2022.
-The series will be moved to weekly episodes beginning 9 April 2023, with episodes airing Sundays through June.
+The series was moved to weekly episodes beginning 9 April 2023; episodes aired Sundays through June.
+The final episode block of the third series aired on Sundays throughout April 2024, and included a special 28-minute episode titled "The Sign".